tldr-pages/tldr/pages/linux/inxi.md

 `inxi -Fz`

-- Print distro repository information:
+- Print information about the distribution's repository:

 `inxi -r`